Billy Bishop Toronto City Airport: Description

 The airport is accessible from a pedestrian tunnel at the foot of Eireann Quay, which is free to use.
 From a pavilion on the mainland end, a 800 ft pedestrian tunnel and a tunnel for sewage and water mains connect to the airport.
 The pedestrian tunnel has moving sidewalks, with elevators at both ends.
 On the island side, an escalator serves patrons.
 A consortium known as Forum Infrastructure Partners, composed of firms Arup, PCL and Technicore, designed, built, financed and maintains the tunnel.

 A ferry operates between the same location and the airport every 15 minutes from 5:15 a.m. to midnight (the 5:15 ferry is for airport staff; airline passengers can begin crossing at 5:30).
 A free shuttle bus service operates between the intersection of York Street and Front Street and the airport.
 There is a taxi stand at the dock.
 Short-term and long-term parking is available at the dock and on the island.
 There is no curb-side parking.
 The 509 Harbourfront streetcar line, which connects to the subway, serves the intersection of Bathurst Street and Queens Quay, one block north of the ferry dock.

-The airport imposes a airport improvement fee surcharge on each passenger boarding scheduled flights.
+The airport imposes a "airport improvement fee" departure tax on each passenger boarding scheduled flights.

 Since 2015, Billy Bishop has participated in customer surveys with the "Airport Service Quality Survey" of Airports Council International.
 In March 2017, the airport was named the "Best Airport in North America" in two categories based on 2016 surveys.

 In 2019, the airport was ranked 124th in the world, and worst in Canada by AirHelp, which based its rankings on on-time performance, quality of service and food and shops.
 On-time performance was rated only 5.8/10, while the airport received 8.1/10 for service and 7.0/10 for food and service.